 Try things out and don’t take your drawing so seriously that you forget why you started.
 We create because we love creating.
 We want to bring light to the world with our work, we want to share our thoughts, stories, and perspectives.

 Art doesn’t always have to be about making the next best thing.
 Try and have fun with the process.
 Use your drawing to experiment, to express yourself, to try out new things, and see what you are able to create.
-Try new techniques, get out of your comfort zone, and try a style that’s completely new.
+Try new techniques, research other people’s unique sketching tips and drawing tips, get out of your comfort zone, and try a style that’s completely new to you.

 Join different artist groups, play some good music, and get into a creative atmosphere that’s supportive and inspiring.
 It’s all about remembering your “why” – remembering your passion, your love, and your excitement to create.